Credit Card Debt? These 4 Sites Could Help You Pay It Down Faster

 Many lenders judge consumers based only on their credit history.
 But Upstart believes this leaves out an entire segment of the population — even though they’re totally qualified.

 When it comes to the length of the loan, Upstart offers three options: three, five or seven years.
-The company says its average three-year loan has a 16% interest rate*, with 36 monthly payments of $35 per $1,000 borrowed.

 What can you do if you have a sudden, unexpected expense, like car trouble?